Clustering of multivariate tail dependence using conditional methods: Methodology

 where $D$ is the total number of sites, and $i = 1, \ldots, d$.

 If desired, we can aggregate the $d$ dissimilarity matrices $M^{(1)}, \ldots, M^{(d)}$ into a single dissimilarity matrix $M$ by taking, for example, their element-wise average, i.e.

-This aggregated matrix $M$, or the individual matrices $M^{(i)}$, are then used as input to a clustering algorithm, which we describe in Section~\ref{subsec:clustering}.
+This aggregated matrix $M$, or the individual matrices $M^{(i)}$, can then be used as input to a clustering algorithm, which we describe in Section~\ref{subsec:clustering}.
 Aggregating allows us to pool information across multiple comparisons and forms of information, and is supported in the extremal clustering literature \citep{Mornet2017-is}.